aporeto-inc/gaia/doc/documentation.md

 ### TokenScopePolicy

-Defines a set of policies that allow customization of theauthorization tokens issued by the Microsegmentation Console.
+Defines a set of policies that allow customization of the authorization tokens issued by the Microsegmentation Console.
 This allows Microsegmentation tokens to be used by external applications.